djeada/Linux-Notes/notes/processes.md

 ### pkill vs killall

-Both <code>pkill</code> and <code>killall</code> offer distinct options.
+Both `pkill` and `killall` offer distinct options.
 Killall provides an option to match processes based on their age, whereas pkill contains a flag to exclusively kill processes on a certain tty.
 Neither is superior.
 They simply specialize in different areas.

 ```bash
 pkill -SIGTERM -f chromium